oracle/coherence-operator/README.md

 Kibana (EFK) stack), and Prometheus to monitor the performance, logs, and health of your clusters.

 -------
-The current release of the operator is 3.1.0

 Documentation for the Coherence Operator is available [here](https://oracle.github.io/coherence-operator/docs/3.1.0)

 The fastest way to experience the operator is to follow the